alexliesenfeld/httpmock/README.md

 You can use `httpmock` to run a standalone mock server that is available to multiple applications.
 This can be useful if you are running integration tests that involve both, real and mocked applications.

-### Docker
-Altough you can build the mock server in standalone mode yourself, it is easiest to use the accompanying [Docker image](https://hub.docker.com/r/alexliesenfeld/httpmock).
+Although you can build the mock server in standalone mode yourself, it is easiest to use the accompanying [Docker image](https://hub.docker.com/r/alexliesenfeld/httpmock).

 ## License